Units

 The Pennsylvania Heartland Unit of The Herb Society of America

-There are four unique features threaded throughout the history of our unit; our Symposium, our scholarship program, our yearly tours, and our Unit-sponsored gardens.
-The "Herbal Delights Symposium" is our unit's primary fund raiser and supports all of our local projects, scholarships, and donations made to local nonprofit organizations, The Herb Society of America and the National Herb Garden, Washington, D.C.
+There are four unique features threaded throughout the history of our unit: our Herbal Delights Symposium, Garden Bus Tours, Garden Grants and Scholarships, and our Unit’s Public Gardens Project.
+The "Herbal Delights Symposium" is our units primary fund raiser and supports all of our local projects.

 The Herb Society of America, Inc. is composed of seven regional membership districts.
 The Pennsylvania Heartland Unit is located within the Mid-Atlantic District.